 1. Increase in Payment Standards

-When there is an increase in the payment standards for any bedroom size, the change will be made effective at the next scheduled full re-examination or move, whichever comes first.
+When there is an increase in the payment standards for any bedroom size, the change will be made effective at the next scheduled full re-examination, rent increase certification or move, whichever comes first.

 2. Decreases in Payment Standards